 The EU-funded Interreg North Sea Programme Project, WaterWarmth, aims to accelerate the shift to sustainable energy use through collective surface water heat pump systems.
 The project focuses on heating and cooling buildings using water energy.
-The water source can be public drinking water and wastewater, or surface water like rivers, seashores and lakes.
-This technique for heating and cooling is called aquathermal energy.
+The water source can be public drinking water, wastewater, or surface water such as rivers, seashores and lakes.
+This technique for heating and cooling is called aquathermal energy

 Lessons learned from pilot projects

-In a new report, the project presents lessons learned from nine local pilot projects in the Netherlands, Belgium, France and Denmark.
+The report shares lessons from nine local pilot projects across the Netherlands, Belgium, France and Denmark.
 The report explores how innovation and governance, meaning decision-making and rules, support the success and growth of pilot projects.
 It draws on insights from the nine pilots to highlight lessons that can help future initiatives thrive.
+One finding is that learning within the pilot projects happens mainly in three ways.
+The first way of learning is by involving local people and listening to their thoughts and experiences.
+The second way of learning is through co-creation with citizens, while the third way is learning directly from earlier pilot projects’ experiences.

-Four pilots had not defined a clear vision - five had.
-Additionally, networking proved essential for attracting the right stakeholders, securing external backing, and strengthening internal support within organisations and municipalities.
+The report also found that four pilots had not defined a clear vision - five had.
+Additionally, networking proved essential for attracting the right stakeholders, securing external backing, and strengthening internal support within organizations and municipalities.
 This internal support can then positively impact regional policies and planning.

 Digging into the data